ericyd/accessibility-boilerplate/README.md

 # WCAG Visreg
-A (poorly named) set of scripts to automate accessibility testing (aiming at WCAG Level 2.0 AA compliance) and visual regression ("visreg") testing
+A set of scripts to automate accessibility testing (aiming at WCAG Level 2.0 AA compliance) and visual regression ("visreg") testing